ashleybaxter/iamashley/_posts/2017-08-30-a-look-back-on-with-jacks-first-year.markdown

 It's too early to gauge if this is a good marketing channel, but the reaction has been positive and I'm enjoying learning something new (filming and editing).

-On the topic of learning something new, it's important I give myself permission to 'be crap' in the beginning while finding my feet.
-That's what's enabled me to dive in with YouTube—this acceptance that it's rough and imperfect.
+On the topic of learning something new, I thought I'd find taking up video frustrating because I'm just learning and not very good at it.
+It was important I gave myself permission to 'be crap' in the beginning while finding my feet.
+That's what's enabled me to dive in with YouTube—this acceptance that it's rough and doesn't need to be perfect.

 <h4>Paid Ads Suck</h4>